GoogleChrome/web.dev/src/site/content/en/blog/lighthouse-whats-new-6.0/index.md

 we announced [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci), the open source Node CLI and server that tracks Lighthouse results on every commit in your continuous integration pipeline, and we've come a long way since the alpha release.
-Lighthouse CI now has support for numerous CI providers including Travis, Circle, GitLab, and Github Actions.
+Lighthouse CI now has support for numerous CI providers including Travis, Circle, GitLab, and GitHub Actions.
 Ready-to-deploy [docker images](https://github.com/GoogleChrome/lighthouse-ci/tree/master/docs/recipes) make setup a breeze, and a comprehensive dashboard redesign now reveals trends across every category and metric in Lighthouse for detailed analysis.